 - Complicated disposal

-Dry-flush toilets are an off-grid toilet option that have some major similarities to a bucket toilet.
-It’s essentially a portable toilet that uses rolls of specifically designed bags to contain the waste.
+Dry-flush toilets are an off-grid option similar to a bucket toilet.
+It’s a portable toilet that uses rolls of specifically designed bags to contain the waste.

 When you “flush” a dry toilet, the bag inside twists shut, creating an air-tight and odorless seal.
 The sealing process does take a small amount of power, which can be supplied by a 12-volt battery or solar panel.

-While the toilet is fairly inexpensive, the bags are about $1 per use.
-You also have to find a way to dispose of all the waste-filled plastic bags.
+While the toilet is relatively inexpensive, the bags are about $1 per use.
+You must also find a way to dispose of all the waste-filled plastic bags.

-Given the cost and the ongoing need for bags, it’s not that much better than a bucket toilet.
-Though I could make a good case for a dry-flush toilet on a boat not equipped with a head or other specialized applications.
+Given the cost and the ongoing need for bags, it’s not much better than a bucket toilet.
+However, I could make a good case for a dry-flush toilet on a boat not equipped with a head or other specialized applications.

 - Low up-front cost